Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Credits May Not Transfer

-PLA credits earned at one school might not transfer to another.
-If you’re planning to start at a community college and transfer to a four-year school, verify the transfer policy first.
+PLA credits earned at one institution may not be transferable to another.
+If you plan to start at a community college and transfer to a four-year school, verify the transfer policy beforehand.
+Get it in writing.

 State Licensing Requirements Vary